 NHS Health App

-We strongly recommend you get the NHS Health App (this is different to the NHS covid App).
+We strongly recommend you get the NHS Health App.
 It is a simple and secure way to:

 - Get your immunisation history – get proof of your covid vaccination status